Date Updated: 09/03/2025

 Diagnosis

 • Blood tests.
-These may reveal an abnormally high white blood cell count (leukocytosis), which may indicate an infection like C. difficile if you also have diarrhea.
+These may reveal an unusually high white blood cell count, called leukocytosis, which may indicate an infection such as C. difficile if you also have diarrhea.

 • Imaging tests.
-If you have severe symptoms, your doctor may obtain an abdominal X-ray or an abdominal CT scan to look for complications such as toxic megacolon or colon rupture.
+An X-ray or CT scan may be used to look for serious complications of pseudomembranous colitis, such as toxic megacolon or bowel perforation.

 Treatment